 - rules and regulations of administrations, groups, or governing bodies in their practice area

-Therefore, they assume, since you haven’t done your homework, the onus is on them to determine whether using your product or service will violate any of these professional standards, rules, regulations, etc.
+Therefore, they assume you haven’t done your homework, and the onus is on them to determine whether using your product or service will violate any one of these many professional standards, rules, regulations, etc.

 What You Can Do About It: